Civil penalty: Civil Penalties in England

 Difficulties can arise with fines for wrongful parking (parking in the wrong area, or overstaying).
 There are three scenarios: (i) parking on public streets; & parking in a private car park either (ii) with permission, or (iii) without permission.
 If a parking fine is imposed for type (i), since the powers exercised by the local authority have been delegated by Parliament, there is little that one can do, except to seek judicial review and allege disproportionality.
 If it is type (ii), such as in a supermarket car-park, then contract rules apply.
 If, say, the cost was £1 for an hour, and you got a £60 ticket for overstaying a further hour, you can legally send them an extra £1, plus (say) £5 as a contribution to their administration expenses.
 If they are not satisfied, they would have to issue a county court summons, which might not be cost effective.

 In type (iii) where one has parked on private land without permission, a typical notice might read: "In parking on this land, you hereby accept that your vehicle will be clamped and a £100 release charged".
 Although this may seem a simple matter of trespass with an unavoidable fine, it may amount to a case of implied contract (i.e. "if you park here, you agree to pay a penalty"); and such a "penalty" (read "damages") must be proportionate or else the fine will be void.
 Also, since the penalty notice could have been attached to the windscreen, the clamping of the vehicle may itself be unlawful trespass.
 Since the introduction of the Protection of Freedoms Act 2012 (also known as POFA), wheel clamping is illegal unless by an Authority (e.g. Police, Local Authority or DVLA).

+Civil Penalties in the United States

+Both the substance and process of civil penalties for pollution of water and air in the United States vary widely by state.